skym97/watch_more_movies/docs/tutorials/add_a_recommendation.md

 **Step 4.** Enter URL: Type in the URL for adding a recommendation.
 For example, if your API endpoint for adding recommendations is http://localhost:3000/recommendations, use that URL.

 **Step 5.** Set Request Body: In the request body section, select the JSON option.
+Then, provide the required information needed for the recommendation.

+For recommendations, ensure you include the following details in the request body:

+    Movie ID: The unique identifier of the movie for which you are adding a recommendation.
+    Recommendation: The name of the recommended movie.
+    Genre: The genre of the recommended movie.
+    Year: The release year of the recommended movie.
+    Country: The country of origin of the recommended movie.
+    Language: The language(s) spoken in the recommended movie.

+See an example below for guidance.

 ```json
 {